Nkurayijahubert/tumia-website/VERCEL_ENV_SETUP.md

 5. Encode the JSON key as base64 and add it as the `GOOGLE_SERVICE_ACCOUNT_KEY` environment variable
 6. Add your Google Sheet ID as the `GOOGLE_SHEET_ID` environment variable

+### Alternative Manual Export

+If you encounter issues with the Google Sheets integration, you can always export the waitlist entries manually:

+1. Visit `/api/waitlist/export` on your deployed site
+2. This will download a CSV file with all waitlist entries
+3. Import this CSV file into Google Sheets
+4. This endpoint is protected by default and will only work in production with proper authorization

 ## Setting Up FormSpree (for Static Mode)

 1. Sign up for a [FormSpree account](https://formspree.io/)